avoy18/datblock/README.md

 # Datblock Minecraft Server - website rebuild

-This project is made as part of the YouTube series "Websites and Videogames".
-This project is not paid and made just for fun
+This project is made as part of the YouTube series - * [Websites and Videogames] *(https://www.youtube.com/watch?v=tgEstT0-goo&list=PLhRemzgrK4O2IswnV-q0FUkwOZYHNiHwX).
+It is not paid and made just for fun

 ## Getting Started